octoenergy/public-conventions/shorthand.md

 🚢 - PR merged (aka shipped)

-🏀 - PR can be merged immediately after passing review (ie a "slam dunk")
+🏀 - PR can be merged immediately after passing review (ie a "slam dunk" or, more accurately, an "alley oop")